yanickrochon/co-efficient/README.md

 `name`, and returns the template info or `undefined` if nothing found.
 * **render** *(name:String, data:Object)*:*{GeneratorFunction}* - render the given template
 name using `data` as context root.
 The function returns the rendered template as a `String`.
+* **renderText** *(template:String, data:Object)*:*{GeneratorFunction}* - render the given
+template as text using `data` as context root.
+The function returns the rendered template as a `String`.
 * **stream** *(stream:stream.Writable, name:String, data:Object, autoClose:boolean)*:
 *{GeneratorFunction}* - stream the given template name using the specified stream writer, and `data` as context root.
+If `autoClose` is set to true, the stream will be closed automatically once the template is done processing.
+Otherwise, it is left opened, and it is the caller's responsibility to close it.
+The function does not return anything.
+* **streamText** *(stream:stream.Writable, template:String, data:Object, autoClose:boolean)*:
+*{GeneratorFunction}* - stream the given template as text using the specified stream writer, and `data` as context root.
 If `autoClose` is set to true, the stream will be closed automatically once the template is done processing.
 Otherwise, it is left opened, and it is the caller's responsibility to close it.
 The function does not return anything.